logzio/logz-docs/_source/user-guide/k360/cloud-fetcher.md

 Azure Native Integration collects metrics data by default.
 If you wish to collect and monitor your logs, you'll need to:

 1. [Create a workspace in Azure](https://learn.microsoft.com/en-us/azure/machine-learning/quickstart-create-resources?view=azureml-api-2)
-2. Configure your logs via Diagnostic Settings / Data Collection Rules / Application Insights
+2. Ship logs to your log analytics workspace via Diagnostic Settings / Data Collection Rules / Application Insights

 You must configure your logs through the relevant settings according to your Azure account.
 Once configured, Logz.io can collect and monitor the desired logs.